 $2,000 per child

 So What Next?
 Steps for a Self-Directed IRA Transaction

-To invest in an LLC or Private Placement company with a Midland IRA, clients must follow specific steps to ensure the investment is purchased correctly and safely.
+To invest in an LLC or Private Placement company with a Midland, clients must follow specific steps to ensure the investment is purchased correctly and safely.

-Step 1: Open and fund Midland IRA (funding can be done via Transfer, Rollover, or Contribution).
+Step 1: Open and fund Midland Trust (funding can be done via Transfer, Rollover, or Contribution).

-Step 4: Provide Midland IRA with LLC or Private Placement Check Writing or Bank Wire instructions.
+Step 4: Provide Midland with LLC or Private Placement Check Writing or Bank Wire instructions.

 Frequently Asked Questions

 - How quickly can Midland fund my investment?
 Most of our clients have to transfer funds from their current IRA custodian, which generally takes about 2 weeks.
 If it is a newly established IRA, a transfer might not be necessary as the client is simply writing a check to Midland as an IRA contribution.
 As long as Midland has cleared funds, there is no delay.

 - What are my fees?
 Midland has a one-time IRA set-up fee of $50, a one-time $95 fee to purchase the asset, and annual administration fees of $295 (see application fee disclosure for determination).